Chapter 2-So What Steps Do You Need To Take Now To Avoid Poor Future Academic Performance

 Back to Index

-These increased skills and abilities will give your child a head start.
-He or she will be able to do really well in tough Singapore primary schools or the poor USA public school system.
+When you build a strong academic foundation in your child by school age, he or she will be able to do really well in tough Singapore primary schools or the poor US public school system.

 Don't just listen to me about the importance of teaching your child early.
 Look at what the following organisations have said;